mizanur/halal-foodie/README.md

 # About

    Halal Toronto is a directory of the top 5 halal eateries in Toronto

+   Udacity Project

+   Submitted by: Mizanur Chowdhury

 # How To Run